 RSSAC (Root Server System Advisory Committee):

-See RSSAC Charter at https://www.icann.org/resources/pages/charter-2013-07-14-en

-SSAC
+The restructure of 2013 established the RSSAC Caucus of DNS experts to broaden the base of technical expertise and experience available for RSSAC work.
+The RSSAC Caucus produces RSSAC documents such as reports and advisories.

+The RSSAC Caucus consists of the members of RSSAC as well as individuals who have expressed willingness to work on RSSAC documents.
+Each member of the RSSAC Caucus maintains a public description of his or her willingness and motivation to help produce the RSSAC documents, relevant expertise, and formal interests in the work area of the RSSAC.
+(RSSAC 000v2, Section 2.1)

+To this end, the RSSAC Caucus Membership Committee has been tasked with conducting outreach efforts in relevant forums (ICANN, IETF, DNS OARC meetings, etc.) to diversify and grow the membership of the RSSAC Caucus.
+The purpose of the RSSAC Caucus Membership Committee is to ensure that the RSSAC Caucus has a high-functioning and healthy body of technical experts in DNS root name service.
+The RSSAC Caucus Membership Committee consists of four individuals—both RSSAC and RSSAC Caucus members—and includes one of the RSSAC Co-Chairs as an ex officio member.
+(RSSAC 000v2, Section 2.4)

+SSAC (Security and Stability Advisory Committee):

 Appointment of new SSAC members is undertaken in accordance with OP Section 2.3 New Member Selection.
 Other SSAC outreach is focused primarily outside the designated community and is focused on publicizing SSAC Reports both to the Board and within the broader ICANN community.
-Additionally, individual SSAC members participate in many other technical fora such as the Internet Engineering Task Force (IETF), the Anti-Phishing Working Group (APWG), etc. and share any relevant SSAC work in those fora.
+Additionally, individual SSAC members participate in many other technical fora such as the Internet Engineering Task Force (IETF), the Anti-Phishing Working Group (APWG), etc. and share relevant SSAC work in those fora.

 Recommendations regarding Outreach: